lovisareiche/EmpiricalGenderGap/1_code/README.md

 Some variables are not shown in final table.
 This needs to be specified in the code.
 The code runs Beusch Pagan test (null: homoskedasticity) and Hausman test for endogeneity (RE on subset)

+### code06_compmod
+Create a latex file to compare the models.
+#### Settings:
+- choose estimator used (typically LSDV_control)
+- level or logs
+### Output files:
+- comparison of base, interaction, no pessimist, no uncertainty, no hhroles or none of them
+- comparison of no quali, no shopintent, no geo, no edu, no inc
+## Note:
+Some variables are not shown in final table.
+This needs to be specified in the code.

+### Robustness Checks

+#### robust_meanexplainlit
+Run an ordinal logistic regression to see how much of the financial literacy (subjective or test score) is indeed caused by the time invariant and time variant variables.
+The output is a table that compares a model including and excluding time invariant variables in a cross-sectional dataset (question was asked in waves 21 (subjective) and 25 (test)).

+#### robust_uncertaintydrivers
+Investigate which of the uncertainty variables causes the coefficient on female to change in the model comparison.
+One by one intqr, refresh, nround, nointerest and easy are removed.
+Need to set the same settings as for the model comparison.